Marvell patent verdict grows to $1.54 billion

-The award, however, was less than half the maximum $3.75 billion that Carnegie Mellon had sought, though Marvell still plans an appeal.
-Shares of Marvell rose 4.1 percent to $16.40 in pre-market trading.

-In her decision late Monday, U.S. District Judge Nora Barry Fischer in Pittsburgh, where Carnegie Mellon is based, said “enhanced damages” were justified against Marvell and its Marvell Semiconductor unit because the university showed that they deliberately copied its patents through “known willful infringement.”
+In a decision late Monday, U.S. District Judge Nora Barry Fischer in Pittsburgh, where Carnegie Mellon is based, said “enhanced damages” were justified because the university presented enough credible evidence to establish that Marvell through “known willful infringement” deliberately copied its patents.

-The payout is equal to 1.23 times the sum of the original $1.17 billion jury verdict from December 2012, plus $79.6 million for alleged infringements that the jury did not consider because it had lacked recent financial information at the time.
+The payout is equal to 1.23 times the sum of the original $1.17 billion jury verdict from December 2012, plus $79.6 million in damages for alleged infringements that the jury did not consider because it lacked recent financial information at the time.

+Judge Fischer said Marvell knew of the patents for at least seven years prior to Carnegie Mellon’s March 2009 lawsuit.

 “This award is sufficient to penalize Marvell for its egregious behavior and to deter future infringement activities,” the judge wrote in a 72-page decision.

+Marvell said it was reviewing the decision and preparing a response.
+It has argued that the base damages award, equal to 50 cents per chip, was legally unsound, and that a one-time $250,000 royalty payment would have been enough.

-Fischer rejected the university’s request to triple damages to $3.75 billion, saying this would “severely prejudice” Marvell and perhaps threaten its survival.
-She also denied Carnegie Mellon’s request to stop further sales of the chips.
+Fischer rejected the university’s requests for double or triple damages.
+Such a payout could have boosted the award to $3.75 billion, which the judge said would “severely prejudice” Marvell and perhaps threaten its survival.

-“Fears were the damages would be even higher,” Brean Capital analyst Mike Burton, who rates Marvell a “buy,” wrote in a research note.
-He said Marvell may on appeal reduce the damages award by 80 percent, “if the case even stands to begin with.”

-Marvell said it intends in an appeal to the U.S. Federal Circuit Court of Appeals in Washington, D.C. to argue that the patents are invalid, that there was no infringement, and that the court erred in calculating a royalty rate of 50 cents per chip and applying it to chips made and sold abroad.

 Carnegie Mellon did not immediately respond to requests for comment.